-A homemade electrolyte drink provides you and your family natural rehydration from colds, flu, food poisoning, breastfeeding, sports, and other physical exertion.
-This is a simple recipe that just works and you likely already have the ingredients at home.
+Here's a simple recipe for a homemade electrolyte drink that can help you and your family recover from colds, flu, food poisoning, breastfeeding, sports, and other physical exertion.
+This natural rehydration drink is delicious and easy to make using ingredients that you likely already have at home.

 A better electrolyte choice that uses real food ingredients